happybara-io/WorkflowBuddy/README.md

 Once installed, you can skip to [🎉 Use the app](#-use-the-app) to follow **guided quickstarts** to learn what is possible with Workflow Buddy.

 > ⚠️
 > This app is intended for initial testing only!
 Think of it like the free samples at Costco - gives you a taste, but not meant for a whole meal.
-Once you've tried out Workflow Buddy, you should look into the hosting options below.
+Once you've tried out Workflow Buddy, you should look into the hosting options below since the demo app does not have guarantees around uptime, long-term data storage, etc.
 >

 ### Slack App Setup